 Some things to think about when setting your prices:

-What is the minimum price per person, if all rooms are full, to break even?
+- What is the minimum price per person to break even if all rooms are full?

-What is the price you need, if you attain an average 50% occupancy rate, to break even?
+- What is the price you need to break even if you attain an average 50% occupancy rate?

-Do you want to have one set price throughout the year or vary it depend on high and low seasons?
+- Do you want one set price throughout the year or vary depending on high and low seasons?

-Local events such as music festivals and conferences will attract a lot of people, so should you raise your prices on specific dates?
+- Local events such as music festivals and conferences will attract many people, so should you raise your prices on specific dates?

-Long-term stay or short-term stay – or both, with a discount for longer stays?
+- Long-term or short-term stay – or both, with a discount for more extended stays?